mysociety/fixmystreet/customising/boundaries.md

 </div>

-FixMyStreet finds all the bodies that are associated with the area (or areas) that pin is inside -- those are the bodies to whom the report might be sent.
+FixMyStreet finds all the bodies that are associated with the area (or areas) that the pin is inside -- those are the bodies to whom the report might be sent.
+Which of these bodies is actually chosen depends on the
+<a href="{{ site.baseurl }}glossary/#category" class="glossary">category</a>
-Which body is actually chosen will depend on which category the user selects when they complete their problem report.
+the user selects when they complete their problem report.

 ## Boundaries are independent of your maps!